Dahshur

 Dahshur is a desert plateau located about seven kilometers to the south of Saqqara, the central necropolis of Memphis, capital of Egypt during the Old Kingdom.
-The name Dahshur, derived from the ancient name (Ikntor) which it is a tree called (Christ’s Thorn).
+The name Dahshur, derived from the ancient name (Ikntor) which is a tree called (Christ’s Thorn).
 The vast necropolis of Dahshur is one of the large pyramid cemeteries of the Old and Middle Kingdom (2600–1700 BCE).
 The appearance of the natural landscape at Dahshur was intensely altered by human impact, especially through mining.
-The quarries of the pyramids appear today as scarps and depressions.5 The channel beds in the wadis leading to the Bent Pyramid were also altered by use as transport paths for building material and by fluvial erosion.
+The quarries of the pyramids appear today as scarps and depressions.
+The channel beds in the wadis leading to the Bent Pyramid were also altered by use as transport paths for building material and by fluvial erosion.

 For whatever reason, in about the 15th year of his reign, Sneferu abandoned Meidum and moved 40 km north to Dahshur.
 Here he founded another new necropolis – all the more unusual since Meidum itself represented the first time a royal necropolis had been laid out at a virgin site since the founding of Saqqara.
 One suggested a motive for the move was Sneferu’s desire to be closer to the apex of the Delta and to the increasingly important trade with Syria and the Levant.